KenPainter/GenLogic/tests/column-automations/3b2-count-on-fk-change.md

 # 3B2: COUNT on FK Change

-Tests that COUNT aggregations update correctly when child FK changes, moving the child from one parent to another.
+Tests that COUNT aggregations update correctly when child FK(changes), moving the child from one parent to another.
 Critical path: decrement old parent count, increment new parent count.

 ## Build Schema